kadikraman/react-native-v2/lessons/forms.md

 ## Other components

-That's most of the built in components, but there are loads of community components you can install separately and use.
-A lot of them are under the [react native community](https://github.com/react-native-community) GitHub org, but there are even more out in the wild.
-Just Google "React Native Date Picker" to find some!
+We have now played around with the most important components built into the core React Native library, but there are loads of community components you can install separately and use!

+If you want to find some more, head over the [React Native Directory](https://reactnative.directory/) website.